tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

    public class ScheduledThreadPoolExecutor extends ThreadPoolExecutor implements ScheduledExecutorService
    ```
+   - creation
-   - creation — returned by `Executors.newScheduledThreadPool(int)`, `Executors.newSingleThreadScheduledExecutor()`
+     - `Executors` — returned by `Executors::newScheduledThreadPool`, `Executors::newSingleThreadScheduledExecutor`
+     - inherited constructors, also constructors with more optional parameters
+       ```java
+       public ScheduledThreadPoolExecutor(int corePoolSize) {
+           super(corePoolSize, Integer.MAX_VALUE,
+                 DEFAULT_KEEPALIVE_MILLIS, MILLISECONDS, // 10 ms
+                 new DelayedWorkQueue()); // inner static class, like DelayQueue,
+                 // but element type is an inner class called ScheduledFutureTask
+                 // and every ScheduledFutureTask also records its index in the
+                 // backing array to speed up cancellation and removal }
+       ```

 1. `java.util.concurrent.ForkJoinPool` — see [Fork-Join](#Fork-Join)

 1. `java.util.concurrent.Executors` — factory and utility methods
    - thread pools
-     - `static ExecutorService newCachedThreadPool()` — new threads are created as needed; idle threads are kept for 60 seconds
+     - `static ExecutorService newCachedThreadPool()` — new threads are created as needed; idle threads are kept for 60 seconds, queue is `SynchronousQueue`
        `static ExecutorService newCachedThreadPool(ThreadFactory threadFactory)`
-     - `static ExecutorService newFixedThreadPool(int nThreads)` — contains a fixed set of threads; tasks kept in a queue when overloaded; idle threads are kept indefinitely
+     - `static ExecutorService newFixedThreadPool(int nThreads)` — contains a fixed set of threads; tasks kept in a `LinkedBlockingQueue` when overloaded
        `static ExecutorService newFixedThreadPool(int nThreads, ThreadFactory threadFactory)`
      - `static ScheduledExecutorService newScheduledThreadPool(int corePoolSize)` — fixed-thread pool for scheduled execution; a replacement for `java.util.Timer`
        `static ScheduledExecutorService newScheduledThreadPool(int corePoolSize, ThreadFactory threadFactory)`
-     - `static ExecutorService newSingleThreadExecutor()` — a “pool” with a single thread that executes the submitted tasks sequentially
+     - `static ExecutorService newSingleThreadExecutor()` — a “pool” with a single thread that executes the submitted tasks sequentially, queue is `LinkedBlockingQueue`
        `static ExecutorService newSingleThreadExecutor(ThreadFactory threadFactory)`
      - `static ScheduledExecutorService newSingleThreadScheduledExecutor()` — scheduled version of `newSingleThreadExecutor`
        `static ScheduledExecutorService newSingleThreadScheduledExecutor(ThreadFactory threadFactory)`